 The Eternal City is one of the world’s most important tourist destinations, famed for its archaeological and artistic heritage.
 Mediterranean cuisine, a unique culture, and a welcoming atmosphere make it a hotspot for tourism.

-Rome also caters towards young people looking for a truly 21st century experience and preparing for relevant and rewarding careers.
+Rome also caters towards millennials looking for a truly 21st-century experience and preparing for relevant and rewarding careers.
 There is no better place to study Travel and Tourism than Rome, Italy.